That Surprising Chord That Catches Your Ear — Borrowed Chords

 Spotting Borrowed Chords in Real Songs

-Signs you might be hearing a borrowed chord:
+A few signs that you might be hearing a borrowed chord:

-- A major chord appears where you’d expect a minor one (or vice versa)
+- A major chord appears where you’d expect a minor one, or vice versa

 Summary